 There are multiple options for the College of Education Counseling program:

-The Counseling Major is accredited by the National Council for Accreditation of Teacher Education (NCATE) and by Oregon’s Teacher Standards and Practices Commission (TSPC).
+The Counseling major is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).

 English language requirements for international applicants to this program are the same as the standard Graduate School requirements.

 Application requirements, including required documents, letters, and forms, vary by program and may not be completely represented here.
 The processing of your application will not be completed until these requirements have been met.
 Please, before applying to this program, always contact the program office to confirm application requirements.See contact information above.

 This program is not offered as a MAIS field of study.